Data Search Guide FDAT Repository

 oepn~

-Results will match records with terms similar to oepn
+Results will match records with terms similar to oepn which

-would e.g. also match open
+would e.g. also match open.

 Proximity searches

-A phrase search like "open science"
+A phrase search like "open science" by default expect all terms

 in exactly the same order, and thus for instance would not match a record